History of the West Cliff

 “Why has the West Cliff survived when so many other seaside theatres have bitten the dust?
 Well, success in show business has always been down to individuals.
 Those out of the ordinary, slightly mad people who implicitly trust their own judgement and somehow seem to know, even anticipate, just what the public want.
-The West Cliff has had more than its share of special people from Bert Graham and Will Bentley through Will Hammer to the flamboyant showman, Francis Golightly and now Andy Jeffery.
+The West Cliff has had more than its share of special people from Bert Graham and Will Bentley through Will Hammer to the flamboyant showman Francis Golightly.

 It still has an ever growing group of Friends and volunteers.
 These are the folk who do the maintenance, raise funds, become ushers, talk about and encourage audiences to come to their beloved pavilion.
 With friends like these and the Trust a successful future seems assured.

 The little theatre has always inspired great affection from all who sit in its auditorium and from those who entertain from its stage.
 I had the great joy of being part of the Water Rats show organised by Don Smoothey and Len Lowe which finally enabled the roof to be made safe in 1990.
 It was a very proud moment when the Rats agreed, backstage, to hand over their share of the profits to the Roofing Fund.